adey-px/cluster-music/README.md

 7. Audio has functionality which allows user to select previous or next audio to play
 8. On now_playing page, there is a right panel which loops over all audio in database.
 This makes it easy for user to have access to select any audio of their choice to play.
 The right panel is hidden is mobile view
 9. Registered user has the previledge to upload their own audio and they can see the list of their audio in "Your Audio" page
-10. Pro user who has made once-off payment using Stripe payment link provided, has the previledge for unlimited download of audio from the site
+10. Pro user who has made once-off payment using Stripe payment link provided, has the previledge for unlimited download of audio from the site per session

             Username: adey-px
             Paswword: adeyking1